brian-quiroz/Scraping-News-And-Generating-News-Headlines/README.md

 # Scraping News

-Given a set of keywords, scrape search results from 6 of the largest media outlets in my country.
+Given a set of keywords, scrape search results from 6 of the largest media outlets in my country (Peru).
+Most, if not all, of the news will be in Spanish.
-I have found two applications for the information that can be scraped from these sites and I will explain them below.
+I have found two applications for the information that can be scraped from these sites, explained below.

 ## Display the News on My Own Site
+To use, run:
+    `python scrapingNews.py <keyword(s)> <numPages>`
+    Where `keyword(s)` is the keyword or keywords to search for (in quotes) and `numPages` is the number of pages of search results in each news website to use.

 1. Start a Flask server
 2. Extract the news:
     * For each news website, send get request to keyword(s) search result page(s) on news website